Stanmore Road Boys Home: History

 Stanmore Road Boys' Home, for boys aged from 10 - 16 years old, was operational from 1930 until 1988.
 It was controlled by the New Zealand Education Department until 1972, and then by the Department of Social Welfare until its closure.
 It was a regional boys home that took referrals from Nelson, Blenheim, the West Coast, Canterbury and south to Timaru.
-In 1988, residents were moved to Kingslea, a home in Otautahi which had originally been for girls only.
+In 1988, residents were moved to Kingslea, a home in Christchurch which had originally been for girls only.

 Boys from Stanmore Road Boys' Home attended the Christchurch Winter Show and Exhibition in King Edward Barracks in August 1930 along with children from several other orphanages across the city, where presentations were made for them including gymnastics and a Punch and Judy show.

 Resident Gordon McCarthy (1929-1942) lost his life in January 1942 when he drowned at North Beach in Christchurch while swimming with three others.

 A group of boys from the home was welcomed aboard the USS Arneb while it was berthed at Lyttleton Harbour in March 1962.
 They were shown around the harbour in the captain's launch, 'plied with refreshments and shown films'.
 On their departure, the manager of the home, Mr. B. Kean, was presented with a cheque by 'Captain C. Bobgzincki' and the crew for camping equipment for the boys of the home.

 In May 1978, a boy absconded from the home and was later charged with unlawful taking of cars and a cheque offence.
 In July 1980, eight boys absconded from the home and were later charged with car conversion and burglary.

 In the 1980s, Ngāi Tahu leader William Joseph (Joe) Karetai (1928 - 1987) was involved with the governance of the home.

 Mr. Brian Zygadlo (1932-2014) was the principal of Stanmore Boys' Home in September 1982.
 He advised The Press at this time that he was 'totally against punitive punishment'.
 For this reason he suspended two staff members for using 'excessive force' against boys in two incidents.
 One was a social worker with 20 years' experience.
 At this time, the home had 19 staff, including a psychiatrist, a clinical psychologist and a part-time educational psychologist employed by the Education Department.
 According to Zygadlow, in addition to the three secure locked units ('for difficult boys who needed a short burst of detention'), there was an unlocked 'time out' room, where boys would be put for 15-20 minutes at a time to 'cool off'.

 In February 1987, it was reported that boys absconded from Stanmore Road Boys' Home 300 times in the previous year, a number which was generated by 'a small number of difficult boys who absconded repeatedly'.
 The then-principal, David Hutchinson advised that the home was 'an open institution with few locked doors' and that staff sought to 'understand motivating factors and work with the young person to alleviate those where we are able to.'